c3se/alvis-intro/tutorial/1_getting_started/README.md

 previous submission
 6. Update `jobscript.sh` with the details you found out in 1--3
 7. Submit `jobscript.sh` and look at the statistics of this job
+8. If the graphs from 5 and 7 were empty.
+Pick a job from the queue (`squeue`) that has been running for a while and try to tell whether this job is using the resources okay or not.

 ### Setting up the environment
 There are primarily two ways to set-up your environment on Alvis: